AlexRudyak/CourseraMachineLearningStanford/README.md

 # Coursera - Machine Learning - Stanford Course

-After losing all my answers to a sudden malfunction of my computer, I've decided to upload all my Answers to GitHub.
+After losing all my answers to a sudden malfunction of my computer,\n I've decided to upload all my Answers to GitHub.

 I highly recommend taking the course, found at this link: